Jake Schatz

-Jake Schatz (born 25 July 1990) is a former Australian rugby union player.
-He most currently played as flanker or Number 8 for London Irish.
+Jake Schatz (born 25 July 1990) is an Australian former rugby union player.
+He mostly played as flanker or Number 8.
 Schatz made his debut for the Reds during the 2010 Super 14 season.
 He was educated at John Paul College (Brisbane) and the Anglican Church Grammar School.

 Schatz was selected as the 2008 QLD Premier Colts player of the year.
 He captained Sunnybank to the 2008 QLD Premier Colts premiership.

 Schatz toured with the 2008 QLD Reds development squad on their end of season trip to Ireland and France.

 Schatz was named captain of the Australian U20 team for the 2010 Junior World Championships in Argentina.

 Schatz was awarded the QLD Reds 2010 Rookie of the Year prize.

 On 5 June 2017 it was announced that Schatz had signed for London Irish in the English Premiership.